mraggi/discreture/README.md

 Within this library, one can construct a few combinatorial objects, such as:
   - Combinations
   - Permutations
-  - Multisets
   - Partitions
   - Dyck Paths
   - Motzkin Paths
+  - Set Partitions
+  - Multisets
   - Range
-  - Set Partitions

 All follow the same design principle: The templated class is calles basic_SOMETHING<class T>, and the most reasonable type for T is instantiated as SOMETHING.
 For example, `combinations` is a typedef of `basic_combinations<int>`, and `partitions` is a typedef of `basic_partitions<int>`.
+T is usually an (signed) integer type, like `char`, `short`, `int`, `long`.
+Some tests show that on different machines different types produce faster code, so even if you don't need numbers bigger than 127 it might be a good idea to use `int` or `long` for some reason.

 # Basic usage

-Although the full reference is in the doxygen documentation, here is a quick preview.
-Remember to always `#include <discreture.hpp>` and either add `using namespace dscr;` or add `dscr::` to everything.):
+Here is a quick preview.

 ```c++
 combinations X(30,10); //all subsets of size 10 of {0,1,2,...,29}